-To: The Governing Body of Carmel College and The Secretary of State for Education acting through the Department for Education ("the Department")
+To: The Governing Body of Carmel College and The Secretary of State for Education acting through the Education and Skills Funding Agency (ESFA)

-In accordance with the terms of our engagement letter and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Carmel College during the period 1 August 2020 to 31 July 2021 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 9 November 2020 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Carmel College during the period 1 August 2021 to 31 July 2022 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post 16 Audit Code of Practice ("the Code") issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record data returns, for which the ESFA or devolved authority has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice (the Code) issued by the ESFA and in any relevant conditions of funding concerning adult education notified by a relevant funder.

 This report is made solely to the Governing Body of Carmel College and ESFA in accordance with the terms of our engagement letter.
 Our work has been undertaken so that we might state to the Governing Body of Carmel College and the ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Governing Body of Carmel College and the ESFA for our work, for this report, or for the conclusion we have formed.
+To the fullest extent permitted by law, we do not accept or assume, responsibility to anyone other than the Governing Body of Carmel College and the ESFA for our work, for this report, or for the conclusion we have formed.